MarcusHoltz/marcusholtz.github.io/_posts/2024-05-21-copy-m3u-playlist-files-to-directory.md

 To download the Python version, with more Python...

-Create and run this fun python script to download the file:
+Create and run this python script to download the file:

 ```
 import urllib.request